n4demo/learn-to-containerise/docker-apps/windows/asp-net-webforms-simple/readme.md

 - The . (dot) refers to the current directory (assuming the current directory has th app code and Docker file

-3. open a new terminal and paste docker image build -t node4demo/webforms:my-name-here -f ./webformsbasic/Dockerfile .
+3. open a new terminal and paste

+*docker image build -t node4demo/webforms:my-name-here -f ./webformsbasic/Dockerfile . *

 ### If you receive this error: This error may indicate that the docker daemon is not running. - switch to Windows Containers

+## Note the size of the Layers being downloaded.

 4. Use 'docker scan' to run Snyk tests against images to find vulnerabilities.